Capitalism and entrepreneurship in the global economy

 Copenhagen Business School (Denmark)

-The course gives a historical framework for understanding the role of entrepreneurs in shaping global capitalism.
-Through a combination of lectures and case study discussions the students will be introduced to the actions of global entrepreneurs and international business from the US, Europe, China, India, Argentina and Brazil.
-Placing business in a broad political, economic and socio-cultural context, the course explores the challenging decisions and ethical dilemmas entrepreneurs faced in the past, shows competitive dynamics in industries, and asks students to evaluate managerial decision-making processes.
+The course gives a historical framework for understanding the role of entrepreneurs in shaping global capitalism over the last two centuries.
+Through a combination of lectures and case study discussions, the students will be introduced to the history of entrepreneurs and firms from different countries and industries.
+Placing business in a broad political, economic and socio-cultural context, the course explores the challenging decisions and ethical dilemmas entrepreneurs faced in the past, shows long-term developments over time, and asks students to evaluate decision-making processes.

-Christina Lubinski is Associate Professor at Copenhagen Business School.
-She holds a PhD in History from the University of Goettingen (2009).
-Prior to joining CBS, she was a Newcomen fellow at Harvard Business School and a visiting fellow at Universitat de Barcelona.
-Her research focuses on international business, in particular the relations between India and selected western countries, as well as family business internationalization.
+Christina Lubinski is Associate Professor at Copenhagen Business School, Denmark, where she teaches Entrepreneurship and Global Strategy.
+She holds a PhD in History from the University of Goettingen, Germany (2009).
+Prior to joining CBS, she was Newcomen fellow at Harvard Business School.
+Her research focuses on the foundations of entrepreneurial action and the evolution of organizations and competitive dynamics, as well as the global entrepreneurial ventures.
 Throughout her career, she has won several awards including the 2013 Oxford Journals Article Prize for the best article in Enterprise & Society for “Managing Political Risk in Global Business” written with Geoffrey Jones.

 To download the Professor´s CV please open the PDF file.Descargar PDF